chihuo2104/oh-my-vite/README.md

 This Template is such a plain vite application with `@vitejs/plugin-legacy` and `browserslist`.

 And there is no `pania` and `vue-router`.
-It is only a singal page!
+It is only a single page!

 You can install `rollup-obfuscator` yourself and append these code in `vite.config.ts`: